Vanessa-Rodrigues-156/odrindia/docs/MEETING_LOGS.md

 Displays list of meetings for an idea and allows scheduling new meetings

 ### MeetingNotes
-Displays and manages notes for a specific meeting
+Displays and manages notes for a specific meeting.
+This is now the central note-taking component for the entire application, as general notes have been deprecated in favor of this meeting-centric approach.

 ### JitsiMeetContainer
 Handles video conferencing and automatically tracks meeting activity: